AVC99/OpenEventsV2/README.md

-# OpenEventsV2 A REST API sobre un gestor de eventos
+# OpenEventsV2 is a  REST API about an event manager using express.